value-quest/franken-php/README.md

    tar -xzf frankenphp-linux-amd64-php8*.tar.gz
    ```

-2. All files are contained within the extracted directory - no system-wide installation is needed.
+2. All files are contained within the extracted directory.

 ## Usage